Search

 • Time Tunnel Museum

-💡 EXTRA TIP: Although I wouldn’t recommend it too much, as it’s still quite a long drive, some people choose to visit the Cameron Highlands on a day trip from Kuala Lumpur.
+💡 EXTRA TIP: Although I don’t recommend much, some people choose to visit the Cameron Highlands on a day trip from Kuala Lumpur.
+If you go for it, just be aware that it’s still quite a long drive.

 Accommodation in Cameron Highlands

-The main area of Cameron Highlands is Tanah Rata, where most public buses stop and also where you’ll find most accommodations.
+The main area of Cameron Highlands is Tanah Rata.
+This is where most public buses stop and also where you’ll find most accommodations.
 Most of the accommodations are quite simple, but I can recommend the one I stayed in – Golden Lodge.
 The accommodation was very simple but clean and comfortable.

 Accommodation Cameron Highlands